warmlogic/TOM/README.md

 ## Run a remote web server

+### Setup

 1. Set up an instance using a service like AWS EC2 or GCP
 1. If using AWS and you want to use a custom port, edit the Security Group inbound rules and create a custom TCP rule to allow inbound traffic on that port with Source defined as `0.0.0.0/0`
-   1. This is the port on which someone will access the web app
+   1. This is the port that someone will use to access the web app from the outside world.
+Default is 80.
+1. SSH into the remote instance
 1. Edit the file `/etc/nginx/sites-enabled/default` to contain the following
-   1. If you changed changed the port in `config.ini`, update the `proxy_pass` port to be that value
+   1. If you are using a custom port for accessing the web app, change the `listen` port to that value
-   1. If you are using a custom port, change the `listen` port to be that value
+   1. If you changed changed the port in `config.ini` (default is 5000), update the `proxy_pass` port to be that value.
+This is the port on which the Flask app will run.

 ```text
 server {